 "Recent studies have generally found no connection between coffee and an increased risk of heart disease or cancer.
 In fact, some studies have found an association between coffee consumption and decreased overall mortality and possibly cardiovascular mortality, although this may not be true in younger people who drink large amounts of coffee."

 So sit back, pour a cup and check out some of the benefits of this glorious brew and let's answer the question: "Is coffee good for you?"

-- Reduced risk of Type 2 Diabetes: Diabetes is has become an epidemic in America and affects more than 30 million people.
+Diabetes has become an epidemic in America and affects more than 30 million people.
 Several studies have shown that consuming coffee on a regular basis may reduce the chances of developing the disease by 25-30%.
 The total consumption of coffee or tea was over 3 cups.

-- Improved physical performance: Caffeine stimulates the nervous system sending signals to sweat glands and cells for them to start breaking down fat.
-As this study shows, caffeine releases free fatty acids into the blood stream which the body utilizes as fuel.
+Caffeine stimulates the nervous system sending signals to sweat glands and cells for them to start breaking down fat.
+As this study shows, caffeine releases free fatty acids into the bloodstream which the body utilizes as fuel.

-- Improved DNA: While I had familiarity with several coffee benefits, this was a new one.
-Evidently coffee consumption can actually improve DNA integrity by decreasing "oxidative damage in peripheral white blood cells (WBC)"
+While I had familiarity with several coffee benefits, this was a new one.
+Evidently, coffee consumption can actually improve DNA integrity by decreasing "oxidative damage in peripheral white blood cells (WBC)"